Goal! (film): Plot

 On his way to the airport, Santiago's taxi picks up Gavin Harris, an indisciplined, struggling yet talented player who recently joined Newcastle.
 Gavin, late for training, finds out about Santiago's asthma, and informs Erik.
 Erik lets Santiago stay, contingent on him seeking treatment for his asthma.
 Santiago then moves in with Gavin and they form a friendship.
 After impressive performances in the reserves, Santiago makes his debut for the first team, coming on as a substitute against Fulham.
 Santiago earns a penalty, which helps them win the match, a moment proudly seen on TV by Hernan.

 Despite the victory, Erik criticizes Santiago's selfishness on the pitch, urging him to pass the ball more.
 That night, he and Gavin go out partying and their drunken picture winds up in The Sun, enraging Erik.
 Jamie suffers a career-ending injury as Santiago and Gavin's friendship starts to crumble.
-Hernan suffers a fatal heart attack and Santiago prepares to return home.
-At the airport, Santiago abandons his flight, instead training until the early hours at St James' Park after a conversation with Roz, with whom Santiago begins a relationship.
-Erik then informs Santiago he has been selected to start the season's final game against Liverpool.
+Hernan suffers a sudden fatal heart attack, and Santiago prepares to return home.
+However, at the airport, Santiago abandons his flight, instead training until the early hours at St James' Park after a conversation with Roz, with whom Santiago begins a relationship.
+Erik then informs Santiago he has been selected to start the season's final game against Liverpool, who are due to play in the 2005 UEFA Champions League final against AC Milan 10 days after the game.

-On match day, Newcastle score early but Liverpool soon take the lead.
+On match day, Newcastle scored early but Liverpool soon took the lead.
 In the final minutes of injury time, Santiago assists Gavin for the equalizer, however, a draw will not be enough to earn Newcastle a place in the UEFA Champions League.
-Minutes before the end of the game, Newcastle earn a free kick, which Gavin hands to Santiago, who scores and Newcastle win 3–2.
+Minutes before the end of the game, Newcastle earns a free kick, which Gavin hands to Santiago, who scores and Newcastle wins 3–2 to secure a berth in next season's UEFA Champions League.
+Liverpool eventually qualified for that tournament by beating AC Milan (see Will (2011 film) for details).
 After the match, Glen relays a call to Santiago from Mercedes, informing Santiago his father watched his match against Fulham.